-- Connect the cables to the pH and DO sensors, as in "Calibrating Reusable pH Sensor" on page 67, and "Calibrating Reusable Dissolved Oxygen Sensor" on page 69. - WARNING: When connecting the sensors, do not overtighten, as this may cause damage to the sensors. - 11.
-Insert the temperature sensor in the thermal well. - 12.
-Route addition lines, both media lines, and the harvest line behind the DO sensor and onto the bench next to the PBS-3.
+WARNING: When connecting the sensors, do not overtighten, as this may cause damage to the sensors.

+- 11. Insert the temperature sensor in the thermal well. - 12.
+Route the addition line, aspiration line, both media lines, and the harvest line behind the DO sensor and onto the bench next to the PBS-3 SUS.